 Capricon is not just a science fiction and fantasy literary convention.
 We are a community, and the safety and wellbeing of our community is paramount.
 We believe that the best way to promote the well being of all of humanity is to follow the science in keeping people healthy.
-To this effort, it has been decided that All attendees over the age of 5 must be vaccinated against COVID-19 in order to attend the convention.
+To this effort, it has been decided that All attendees must be vaccinated against COVID-19 in order to attend the convention.
 Proof of completed COVID-19 vaccination is MANDATORY.

 For all attendees, your documentation needs to be directly from the healthcare provider that completed your vaccination, and you can display your proof as a photograph on your smartphone, showing the Registration team proof through VaxVerify, or by presenting a physical copy of your vaccination card.
-We also offered a form as an option to submit your vaccine information for verification ahead of time.
-This form closed on January 21, 2022.
 Please head to the Registration Desk to pick up your badge.
 You will need proof of vaccination to pick up your badge at Registration.
-Completed vaccination means that you have obtained the maximum number of injections required by your vaccine choice by January 20, 2022.
+Completed vaccination means that you have obtained the maximum number of injections required by your vaccine choice by January 19, 2023.
 This allows for the minimum number of days after injection before your vaccination is fully effective.
 Please see below for a more detailed timeline.

 Anyone 18 years or older must also present a government-issued ID such as driver’s license or passport that matches the name on your vaccination record.
 Those younger than 18 may use a government-issued ID, birth certificate, social security card, school ID, or locally-issued ID.